 - Turn Water Valves: Water valves could become hard to turn over time.
 At least once a year you should take the time to turn off the water valves in your home, and then turn them back on just to keep your valves from getting stuck.

-- Be Sure to Check Under Sinks & Supply Hoses: Check under your sinks and look at the supply hoses that run to your washer, dishwasher, and any other water-using appliances.
-Some signs that may indicate that you could use the help of a professional plumber include puddles, moisture, rust, or other signs of a water leak.
-You should also make sure the electrical outlet around these moist surfaces is of a safe standard.
-If not, you can meet the safety standard by installing Ground Fault Circuit Interrupters (GFCI).
-You can get this done by giving a call to Barnett Electrical or similar reputed electrical companies in your area.
+- Be Sure to Check Under Sinks & Supply Hoses: Check under your sinks and look at the supply hoses that run to your washer, dishwasher, and any other water using appliances.
+Some signs that may indicate that you could use the help of a professional plumber include puddles, moisture, rust or other signs of a water leak.

 - Drain Your Water Heater: Your water heater could have some sediment build up sitting at the bottom of your water heater, which actually reduces the efficiency of your unit causing it to wast more energy keeping the water hot.
 By simply draining your water heater once a year you could help extend its lifespan.

-The Chesterfield Plumber explains that the entire process should not take you more than an hour or two but the result of a smoother running unit highlight its benefits.
+The entire process should not take you more than an hour or two but the result of a smoother running unit highlight its benefits.
 If this process seems like something that is intimidating you may always reach out to us and one of our trusted plumbers could help you drain it today.

 - Check For Toilet Leaks: You should test your toilet for potential leaks by adding food coloring to the inside of your toilet tank.
 If the water in your toilet bowl begins to turn the color of the food dye within half an hour you have a toilet leak.
 Taking the time to replace parts in the toilet tank will save you water and money this year.

 - Clean Down Spouts & Gutters: You should make sure to clear out your gutter and downspouts after a long fall and winter.
-You may even want to call out professional eavestrough cleaning services to take care of it for you because, if a build-up is left unaddressed, it could become an even bigger problem and potentially lead to flooding and other costly situations.
 They could become clogged up with pine needles, leaves, twigs and other debris.
-Regular cleaning should help prevent leaks in your home and potential water damage during those upcoming spring showers.
+This should help prevent leaks in your home and potential water damage during those upcoming spring showers.

 Contact Us Today